 Spring; May – June

-Probably the best time to visit Cappadocia.
+Probably the best time to visit Cappadocia for a balloon ride.
 Warm days with cool nights give you the perfect conditions to see all the highlights of the region.

 Summer; July – August

 This is when Cappadocia becomes a real desert.
 With temperatures often higher than 40’C you would find yourself spending the middle of the day in your hotel.
-The cave hotels are perfect for the job though and the summer days are longer thus making the summer vacation in Cappadocia an excellent idea.
+The cave hotels are perfect for the job though and the summer days are longer so you’ll have enough time to check everything.

 Autumn; September – October